LloydTea/code-pipeline/README.md

 ## Navition

-You can simple move forward by left click, and move backwards by right click.
+You can simple enter a new Item into the process by typing in the input followed by the `Enter Key` move forward by left click, and move backwards by right click.

 ## Authors